mcastorina/mcastorina.github.io/_posts/2020-08-05-integrating-clap-and-rustyline.markdown

 will stay in sync.

 ## Premise
-The idea stemmed from wanting a single source of data for both libraries to use.
-Once I explored both libraries, I came up with an
-idea: I can define my clap App using YAML and parse the same YAML to feed into the tab completion.
+Once I explored both libraries, I came up with an idea: I can define my clap `App` using YAML and parse the same YAML to feed into the tab completion.
 This approach has a few drawbacks (no validator support), however I believe the convenience is worth it.

 In order for this to be viable, however, the YAML has to be part of the compiled binary.
 We cannot do this parsing at runtime, because we